And it's not your pitcher's fault either.

 The good news is - learning the art and science of pitching isn't as hard as it looks.

-With the right drills and some consistent workouts, even the rawest beginner can develop the proper mechanics, learn to consistently fire strikes with precise command and control, and become a dominant force on the pitcher's mound.
+With the right drills and some consistent workouts, even the rawest beginner can develop the proper mechanics, learn to consistently fire strikes with precise command and control, and become a dominant force on the field.

 But - like most "real" coaches in the trenches - you don't have time to read through dusty old textbooks on the "Science of Pitching," or attend some overpriced coaching clinic halfway across the state.